 6. Add vanilla extract or paste, or other flavoring of your choice, plus the salt.
 Whip briefly to incorporate.

 At this point, your butter should be slightly softened.
 It should yield to a press of the finger, but not be completely soft.
 Turn your mixer to medium-low and start slowly adding the butter, one chunk at a time.
 This can take up to 5 minutes.
 Continue to whisk at medium-low speed until the butter is incorporated and no lumps remain.

 7. Scrape down the sides of the bowl, turn the mixer to high and whip the buttercream for a final 2 minutes.

 This buttercream can be refrigerated for five days, frozen for two months and kept at room temperature (72°F) for one day.
 It is now possible to buy pasteurized in-shell eggs at some supermarkets, and the use of these would give the buttercream a longer shelf life at room temperature.

-This buttercream is very creamy and soft, making it less suitable for piping or using as a icing under fondant.
+As mentioned above, this buttercream is very creamy and soft, making it less suitable for piping or using as icing under fondant.
 As a filling, it is perfect when paired with a chocolate ganache icing, as the firm ganache stops the filling from squashing out when the cake is stacked.
 It should always be served at room temperature.